The Slayer (film): Plot

-The following evening, an unseen assailant murders David, and Kay dreams of waking up next to his severed head.
+The following evening, an unseen assailant murders David and Kay dreams of waking up next to his severed head.
 That day, she finds David's decapitated body hanging in an abandoned playhouse on the island.
 Eric believes that Marsh never left the island and brought the couples there to kill them, a supposition that is granted some support when Marsh is later seen on the island.
 Kay believes that the island has allowed her dreams to cross over into reality and that the creature from her nightmares is responsible, a theory supported by the fact that the deaths only occur when Kay is asleep.
-During the night, Eric tells Brooke that Kay was given a black kitten for Christmas as a young girl but that it was found frozen to death in the family freezer two days later.
+During the night, Eric tells Brooke that Kay was given a black kitten for Christmas as a young girl but it was found frozen to death in the family freezer two days later.
 Kay blames the creature in her nightmares for the cat's death.

 As night falls, Eric goes to retrieve flares from a boathouse and is murdered on the beach before being dragged into the ocean.
 Later, Brooke is attacked in the boathouse and impaled with a pitchfork.
 After finding their bodies on the beach, Kay barricades herself in the beach house and struggles to stay awake, incessantly drinking coffee and smoking cigarettes to remain stimulated.
 In the middle of the night, Marsh attempts to enter the house.
-Kay shoots him with a flare gun, which kills him and sets the house on fire.
+Kay shoots him with a flare gun, killing him and setting the house on fire.
 In the chaos, Kay discovers a flaming, skeletal creature waiting at the front door as she tries to flee.

-As the grotesque creature approaches her, Kay (as a child) is woken up on Christmas morning by her parents, telling them that she had a nightmare.
+As the grotesque creature approaches her, Kay (as a child) is woken on Christmas morning by her parents, who tell her she had a nightmare.
 As Eric enters the room, Kay's father then presents her with a black kitten.
 Kay looks at the cat and becomes visibly frightened as she realises that the nightmare she had wasn't just a bad dream but a premonition of things to come.

 Analysis

-The Slayer has received critical attention from film scholars and horror film enthusiasts due to its ambiguous sensibility, with part of its narrative being told in a non-chronological order, allowing for multiple mutually-exclusive interpretations supported by various elements of the script.
+The Slayer has received critical attention from film scholars and horror film enthusiasts for its ambiguous sensibility, with parts of its narrative told out of chronological order, allowing for multiple mutually exclusive interpretations supported by various elements of the script.
 The core events of the film which occur on the island have been noted by critics for their dubious nature, as they can alternately be interpreted in three ways: The events which take place are entirely part of a dream or premonition; a monstrous creature in fact exists on the island and is responsible for each of the murders; or the characters of Kay or Marsh are responsible for the killings.
-However, the script does not resolve this fundamental issue, instead referring back to itself.
-Additionally, each of the characters in the film foreshadow their own deaths in dialogue which occurs in the film's first act.
+However, the script does not resolve this fundamental issue; instead, it refers back to itself.
+Additionally, each character foreshadows his or her own death in dialogue in the film's first act.